-The iframe component, whose option icon is shown in figure 1, embeds content from another site into your page.
+The iframe component, whose option icon is shown below, embeds content from another site into your page.

 Any web page can be embedded in an iframe, but you should ensure that you have the permission of the site owner to embed their content.
 There have been legal cases due to a website being framed without permission (see, for example, Washington Post Co. v.
 Total News, Inc.).